JessRascal/rts-helpdesk-client-quickstart/client/ticket/create.md

 ---
 # Creating a Support Ticket

-If your internal support department is unable to resolve an issue with one of the applications developed by RTS, then it needs to be raised in the form of a ticket on the [RTS helpdesk](https://helpdesk.rts-solutions.net){:target="_blank"}.
+If your internal support department is unable to resolve an issue you are facing with one of the applications developed by RTS, then it needs to be raised in the form of a support ticket on the [RTS helpdesk](https://helpdesk.rts-solutions.net){:target="_blank"}.

 ___
 Complete the following to create a new support ticket: